-In order to increase the accuracy of seam pucker evaluation, the same areas should be investigated for classification in both sides of the seam lines of different samples.
-However in practice it is very difficult to acquire all the images with the seam lines in the same positions.
+In order to increase the accuracy of seam pucker evaluation,

+the same areas should be investigated for classification in both sides of the seam lines of different samples.
+However in practice it is very difficult to acquire all the images with the seam lines in the same position.
 Moreover since the area far from the seam line provides little useful information for seam pucker evaluation we only care about the area close to the seam line.
-Consequently an image normalizing (seam detection, image transforming and image truncating) algorithm is implemented, which is able to define the position of seam lines and obtain the partial images we really interested in.
+Consequently an image normalizing (positioning, transforming and truncating) algorithm is implemented, which is able to define the position of seam lines and obtain the partial images we really interested in.

-The Canny edge detection algorithm is known to many as the optimal edge detector and is always among the best performers in various edge operation evaluation experiments [17].
+The Canny edge detection algorithm is known to many as the optimal edge detector and is always among the best performers in various edge operation evaluation experiments [10].
 Thereby canny edged detector is used to calculate the binary edge images of original seam pucker images.
-Afterward the seam line is found by Hough transformation [18], which has been recognized as one of the most popular methods for the detection of line segments having good stability and robustness when working on images where noise is present.
-The idea of Hough transform is to describe a certain line shape (straight lines, circles, ellipses, etc.) globally in a parameter space - the Hough transform domain.
-In the Hough space straight lines can be specified by:
+Afterward the seam line is found by Hough transformation, which has been recognized as one of the most popular methods for the detection of line segments having good stability and robustness when working on images where noise is present.